django-ftl/fluent-compiler/docs/installation.rst

     $ pip install fluent_compiler

-Python 2.7 or 3.5+ required.
+Python 3.6+ required (CPython or PyPy both tested).
 Earlier versions of Python 3 may work but they are not officially supported.